iantfleming/CV/README.md

 ## Ian Fleming

 I am a driven and ambitious Full Stack Junior Developer looking for a role where I can continue to hone my skills as a developer while contributing to the success of the company.
+I am currently enrolled on a 12 week long intensive software development course with Makers Academy.

 A sentence about who and what you are.
 Then a sentence about what you've achieved.
 And then a sentence about what excites you about tech.